gpower-crypto/Task-Manager-App/README.md

 ## Installation

-To run the Task Management App locally, follow these steps:
+To run the Task Manager App locally, follow these steps:

 1. Clone this repository.
 2. Navigate to the project directory.